H. H. Asquith: Sunday 3 December

 Sunday 3 December saw the Conservative leadership meet at Law's house, Pembroke Lodge.
-They gathered against a backdrop of ever-growing press involvement, in part fermented by Max Aitken.
+They gathered against a backdrop of ever-growing press involvement, in part fomented by Max Aitken.
 That morning's Reynold's News, owned and edited by Lloyd George's close associate Henry Dalziel, had published an article setting out Lloyd George's demands to Asquith and claiming that he intended to resign and take his case to the country if they were not met.
 At Law's house, the Conservatives present drew up a resolution which they demanded Law present to Asquith.

 This document, subsequently the source of much debate, stated that "the Government cannot continue as it is; the Prime Minister (should) tender the resignation of the Government" and, if Asquith was unwilling to do that, the Conservative members of the Government would "tender (their) resignations."
 The meaning of this resolution is unclear, and even those who contributed to it took away differing interpretations.

 Chamberlain felt that it left open the options of either Asquith or Lloyd George as premier, dependent on who could gain greater support.
 Curzon, in a letter of that day to Lansdowne, stated that no one at the Pembroke Lodge meeting felt that the war could be won under Asquith's continued leadership, and that the issue for the Liberal politicians to resolve was whether Asquith remained in a Lloyd George administration in a subordinate role, or left the government altogether.
 Max Aitken's claim that the resolution's purpose was to ensure that "Lloyd George should go" is not supported by most of the contemporary accounts, or by the assessments of most subsequent historians.

 As one example, Gilmour, Curzon's biographer, writes that the Unionist ministers "did not, as Beaverbrook alleged, decide to resign themselves in order to strengthen the Prime Minister's hand against Lloyd George..(their intentions) were completely different."
 Similarly, Adams, Law's latest biographer, describes Aitken's interpretation of the resolution as "convincingly overturned".
 John Ramsden is equally clear: "the Unionist ministers acted to strengthen Lloyd George's hand, from a conviction that only greater power for Lloyd George could put enough drive into the war effort."